Paul Grenier

-Count Paul Grenier (/fr/; 29 January 1768 – 17 April 1827) joined the French royal army and rapidly rose to general officer rank during the French Revolutionary Wars.
+Count Paul Grenier (/fr/; 29 January 1768 – 17 April 1827) was a French military officer.
+He joined the French royal army and rapidly rose to general officer rank during the French Revolutionary Wars.
 He led a division in the 1796-1797 campaign in southern Germany.
 During the 1800 campaign in the Electorate of Bavaria he was a wing commander.
 Beginning in 1809, in the Napoleonic Wars, Emperor Napoleon entrusted him with corps commands in the Italian theater.
 A skilled tactician, he was one of the veteran generals who made the Napoleonic armies such a formidable foe to the other European powers.
 After the Bourbon Restoration he retired from the army and later went into politics.
-Grenier is one of the Names inscribed under the Arc de Triomphe.
+Grenier is one of the names inscribed under the Arc de Triomphe.